mtorpey/wooden-ships/2-basic.md

 7. Ships that are fouled may perform boarding maneuvers and melee that turn and/or any or all subsequent turns that they remain fouled.
-8. The fact that a ship is fouled is indicated in the Notes section of the ship\'s "log" by writing an "F".
+8. The fact that a ship is fouled is indicated in the Notes section of the ship's "log" by writing an "F".

 [VI.
 Ungrappling Phase]{#hd07 .header}
 --------------------------------------